gear-foundation/vara-wiki/docs/examples/Standards/vft-frontend.md

 sidebar_position: 2
 ---

-## Introduction
+# VFT Extended DApp Frontend Integration Guide

 This guide explains how to build a frontend application in React that interacts with the VFT Extended (VARA Fungible Token) contract, using sails-js React hooks.
 The document provides a step-by-step approach, code samples, and configuration tips for quickly integrating contract calls, queries, and event listeners.

 **Who is this for?**
 - React developers integrating smart contract features into a DApp on the VARA blockchain.